New York's Subway Is Slow Because They Slowed Down the Trains After A 1995 Accident - Slashdot

 If they were to eliminate the bus-subway transfers and separate the revenue pools, the subway would probably be shown to operate at even more of a profit (since a lot of people take an unofficial round trip discount by taking the subway one way and the bus back).

-Strange Tone (Score:4, Insightful)
+Strange Tone (Score:5, Insightful)

 This reads like a shocking expose'.
 But if you have trouble with signalling systems, it makes absolutely perfect sense to slow the trains down until the problem is corrected.